aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/crop-psd-conversion-png/_index.md

 In the realm of .NET development, manipulating and converting images is a common task.
 Aspose.PSD for .NET provides a powerful set of tools to streamline this process.
 One frequent requirement is cropping PSD files before converting them to PNG.
 In this step-by-step tutorial, we'll delve into the process using Aspose.PSD for .NET.
 ## Prerequisites
 Before we embark on this journey, ensure you have the following:
-- Aspose.PSD for .NET Library: Download and install the library from the official [Aspose.PSD for .NET Documentation](https://reference.aspose.com/psd/net/).
+- Aspose.PSD for .NET Library: Download and install the library from the [Aspose.PSD for .NET Documentation](https://reference.aspose.com/psd/net/).
 - Sample PSD File: Have a PSD file ready for experimentation.
 If you don't have one, you can use the sample provided in the tutorial.
 - .NET Environment: Make sure you have a working .NET development environment set up.
 - Document Directory: Specify the path to your document directory in the code.